-

 What is a data connector?

-A data connector is a bit of technology that allows for data to flow from one point to another.
-Say you want to pull data (like open rate) from an email marketing system to your customer relation management (CRM) platform.
+The data connector itself is the bit of technology that allows for data to flow from one point to another.
+Say you want to pull data (for example: email open rate) from an email marketing system to your customer relation management (CRM) platform.
 You’ll need to establish a data connection to do so.
-Similarly, to extract data from Facebook and share it to a dashboard, you’ll need to first establish a data connector.
+Similarly, to extract data from Facebook and share it to a dashboard that compares email open rate with Facebook comments, you’ll need to first establish a data connector.

-A data connector helps data flow from one source to another destination.
+A data connector helps data flow from one data source to another destination.

 To be clear, though, a data connector is not an API.
 The API is simply a metaphorical doorway through which a data connector can be established.
 The connector itself is an extra piece of software that establishes which data will be extracted from your data sources, where the data comes from, and the immediate destination – roughly speaking.